With my wife and I both replacing cars, and my Geico Commercial policy expiring, it was time to take a look at our car insurance situation.

 Step 3: Start Shopping.

-As I stated in that article from a few weeks ago, “If you cannot get the coverage you need (from your existing policy), you need to either look into getting another policy, or closing up shop on your delivery business.
+As I stated a few weeks ago when talking about looking for insurance, “If you cannot get the coverage you need (from your existing policy), you need to either look into getting another policy, or closing up shop on your delivery business.

 Now, I already HAD another policy.
 But Geico Commercial had jacked up the price, nearly 50%, and they weren't budging.
 I wasn't sure staying with them was my best option, so it was time to look.
 My choices were: